-- The composer of the winning work in Category A will receive a $1000 prize, and the work will be performed by faculty members of the Illinois State University School of Music at the RED NOTE New Music Festival in Normal, Illinois, on March 30, 2015.
+- The composer of the winning work in Category A will receive a $1000 prize, and the work will be performed by faculty members of the Illinois State University School of Music at the RED NOTE New Music Festival in Normal, Illinois, in April 2016.

-- If the instrumentation of the winning work is for string quartet or woodwind quintet, it may instead be considered by Momenta Quartet or the City of Tomorrow for performance at the RED NOTE New Music Festival.
+- If the instrumentation of the winning work fits the instrumentation of ensemble mise-en, it may instead be considered by ensemble mise-en for performance at the RED NOTE New Music Festival.

 - Works must not exceed 15 minutes in duration.

 - The final round of the Competition will be judged by established composers from around the United States.